 That said, here is a little bit of terminology that might help you increase your understanding of what you're tasting in the wines of today, starting with the ideas or concepts related to what is perceived through the nose:

 So when you smell a fresh lemon, for instance, your brain perceives it as palate sensations that are both refreshing and maybe a little bit sour, even though "sour" is a taste perceived on the tongue.
-The scent of lemon may also trigger memories of sweet/sour lemonade, hot and sweaty summer days and other related emotions originating from a stand your parents may have helped you set up when you were 10 years old.
-The nose can even perceive sensations that are "hot" (like pepper), "cold" (menthol), "dry" (wood, like pencil shavings) or "sweet" (vanilla, spearmint or cinnamon).
-This is sensory syncreticism, which is very much aroma related.
+The scent of lemon may also trigger memories of sweet/sour lemonade, hot and sweaty summer days, and other related emotions originating from a stand your parents may have helped you set up when you were 10 years old.
+The nose can even perceive sensations that are "hot" (like pepper), "cold" (menthol), "dry" (wood, like pencil shavings), or "sweet" (vanilla, spearmint, or cinnamon).
+This is sensory syncretism, which is very much aroma related.
 Aromas, in other words, are our most effective way of delineating and appreciating wines, and therefore are never to be overlooked.

 Where varietal terminology becomes tricky for American wine producers, however, is that only grapes formally recognized by the TTB (Alcohol and Tobacco Tax and Trade Bureau) may appear on a label.
-The pioneering Lodi grower/producer Bokisch Vineyards, for instance, was not allowed to label their first vintage (a 2001) of Graciano as "Graciano" because the grape was not listed by the TTB.
-After submitting evidence for Graciano's long established history in Spain, the Bokischs were able to get the grape listed and bottle their second vintage as Graciano.
+The pioneering Lodi grower/producer Bokisch Vineyards, for instance, was not allowed to label their first vintage (2001) of Graciano as "Graciano" because the grape was not listed by the TTB.
+After submitting evidence for Graciano's long-established history in Spain, the Bokischs were able to get the grape listed and bottle their second vintage as Graciano.